leftwm/leftwm-theme/README.md

 - [x] Allow users to update their repository theme lists with `update` as in apt-get form
 - [x] Allow users to update their themes with `upgrade` command, as in apt-get form
 	- [ ] Allow users to skip repo update
+	- [ ] Perform dependency checks prior to updating the current theme
 - [ ] Allow users to search for themes by name
 ### Version 0.2.0
 - [ ] Extend `theme.toml` to allow for up/down specifications within `theme.toml`